mlashcorp/no_generals_problem/content/posts/1/index.md

 Naturally, there already exists plenty of work dedicated to distributing the training of LLMs, and as I said, many of the concepts and techniques developed for parallel training should be applicable to inference as well.
 OpenAI provides a [great starting point](https://openai.com/research/techniques-for-training-large-neural-networks) to understand how researchers in the field have tackled this problem.

-There are several techniques to perform parallel training of LLMs, but for the sake of simplicity, I will start by dividing the problem into 3 options:
+There are several techniques to perform parallel training of LLMs, but for the sake of simplicity, I will start by considering three popular options:

-1. Data Parallelism - where we load the entire model in each node but only pass part of the training data.
+1. Data Parallelism - where we load the entire model in each node but only give each node a part of the training data.
 Gradients are then averaged across workers.
 This option is not applicable for inference since LLMs are [auto-regressive](https://www.investopedia.com/terms/a/autoregressive.asp#:~:text=A%20statistical%20model%20is%20autoregressive,based%20on%20its%20past%20performance.) and, as such, require previously generated tokens to predict a given token.

 2. Pipeline Parallelism - here, we load a subset of the model's layers in each node and sequentially pass activations until we reach the network's end.
 Intuitively, because there is a sequential dependency between nodes, we can expect that there will be no gains from concurrently processing data in multiple machines.
 However, we can split a large model that would typically not fit in memory in multiple machines since the parameter size per node should be 1/n for n nodes.

-3. Tensor Parallelism - in tensor parallelism, we leverage the fact that matrix multiplication is a problem that is trivially parallelizable.
+3. Tensor Parallelism - which leverages the fact that matrix multiplication is a problem that is trivially parallelizable.
 Each node maintains all layers of the network, but for each layer, only a fraction of the parameters.
 In this configuration, we can process each layer in parallel in multiple nodes, reducing the memory usage and the compute requirements in each node.

 There are other ways to distribute the computation of LLMs, but for now, I will focus first on understanding tensor parallelism, specifically the [MegatronLM paper from Nvidia](https://arxiv.org/abs/1909.08053).